kata-containers/kata-containers/design/architecture.md

 The Kubernetes\* execution unit is a pod that has specifications detailing constraints such as namespaces, groups, hardware resources, security contents, *etc* shared by all the containers within that pod.
-By default the kubelet will send a container creation request to its CRI runtime for each pod and container creation.
+By default the Kubelet will send a container creation request to its CRI runtime for each pod and container creation.
 Without additional metadata from the CRI runtime, the Kata Containers runtime will thus create one virtual machine for each pod and for each containers within a pod.
 However the task of providing the Kubernetes pod semantics